carmaa/inception/README.txt

 python3 ftwautopwn.py

-On BackTrack and some other configurations, you may have to set LD_LIBRARY path to /us/local/lib to make it find the libforensics1394 libs:
+On BackTrack and some other configurations, you may have to set LD_LIBRARY path to /usr/local/lib to make it find the libforensics1394 libs:

 export LD_LIBRARY_PATH=/usr/local/lib

+To permanently fix this, copy the libforensics1394 libs from /usr/local/lib to /usr/lib.

 USAGE